Skip to main content

 Casey Leier, PhD

-Dr. Cassaundra Leier is a researcher with more than 16 years of experience in research and data analysis.
-She holds a master’s degree in industrial/organizational psychology from California State University of San Bernardino and a doctorate in organizational communication from Arizona State University.
-Dr. Leier has conducted research related to negotiation, individual well-being, and workplace practices that foster positivity and creativity.
+Dr. Cassaundra Leier is a researcher with over 17 years of expertise in research design and analysis.
+She holds a master’s degree in Industrial/Organizational Psychology from California State University, San Bernardino, and a doctorate in Organizational Communication from Arizona State University.

 Research and Evaluation Associate